SrMusienko/RAG_for_LLM/readme.md

 # RAG Chat API with FastAPI and LlamaCPP

 This project is an API for a chat system using LlamaCPP and Retrieval-Augmented Generation (RAG).
 It allows users to interact with a language model, providing answers that can be enhanced with information from documents when RAG is enabled.
+1. Retrieval-Augmented Generation (RAG)

+RAG technology allows the model to use external data (e.g. documents, knowledge bases) to generate more accurate and relevant answers.
+This is especially useful in areas such as:

+Enterprise chatbots: To answer employee or customer questions based on internal documentation.

+Technical support: Automate answers to frequently asked questions (FAQ).

+Education: Create intelligent systems for learning based on educational materials.

+2. Using local models (LlamaCPP)

+The project uses local models (e.g. gemma-2-2b-it.Q8_0.gguf), which makes it independent of cloud services.
+This is important for:

+Data privacy: All data remains on the local server.

+Cost reduction: No need to pay for using cloud APIs (e.g. OpenAI or other paid services).

+Customization: Ability to use specialized models trained for specific tasks.

+3. Rapid development with FastAPI

+FastAPI provides high performance and ease of development, which makes the project scalable and ready for integration into commercial products.

+4. Monetization opportunities

+SaaS solution: Deployment of API as a cloud service with a subscription for clients.

+Corporate solutions: Integration of the system into corporate applications for process automation.

+Consulting and customization: Offering services for setting up and adapting the system to the needs of specific clients.

+Selling ready-made solutions: Packaging the project into a finished product for certain industries (e.g. medicine, law, education).

+5. Competitive advantages

+Flexibility: Ability to use both RAG and regular LLM (Large Language Models) depending on the task.

+Scalability: Using Faiss for efficient search through large volumes of data.

+Open source: Can be modified and improved to suit specific needs.
 ## Key Features

 - **FastAPI**: Used to create a high-performance API.